Top 10 Planning Tools Every Young Planner Should Know

 The go-to for detailed site plans and technical drawings.
 Even if you’re not the one doing the drafting, knowing AutoCAD basics helps you understand and review plans effectively.

-4. Microsoft Excel
+4. Microsoft Excel – Data Analysis and Budgeting

 Never underestimate the power of a good spreadsheet.
 It will help you with data analysis, budget tracking, and so much more.
 Excel is a universal planner’s tool so get comfortable with pivot tables and formulas, they’ll save you hours.

-5. Adobe Creative Suite (Illustrator, InDesign, Photoshop)
+5. Adobe Creative Suite – Visual Communication and Storytelling

 Planning isn’t just about data; it’s about storytelling.
 Use these tools to design compelling reports, maps, flyers, and presentations that make your ideas stand out.